Youth for Animals Club

-The Spring meetings are held on the first and third Tuesday of each month from 6:00 – 7:30 pm at the Placer SPCA Adoption & Education Center in Roseville.
-Spring Club meetings (total of seven) are held on a monthly basis and run from February through May.
+Spring Club meetings are held on two Tuesdays each month from 6:00 – 7:30 pm at the Placer SPCA Adoption & Education Center in Roseville.
+Spring Club meetings (total of seven) are held on a monthly basis and run from September through December.
 Once registered, the club member is enrolled for all seven club meetings.

 Club Meeting Dates: